Frigiliana

-Frigiliana is a town and municipality in the province of Málaga, part of the autonomous community of Andalusia in southern Spain.
+Frigiliana (/es/) is a town and municipality in the province of Málaga, part of the autonomous community of Andalusia in southern Spain.
 The municipality is situated approximately 71 kilometers east of Málaga, the provincial capital, and approximately 6 kilometers north of Nerja.
 It is located in the comarca of La Axarquía, the easternmost region of the province, and integrated into the judicial district of Torrox.